tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 Before getting started, you need to have the following:
 * A TACC Account - today you have a test account
-* SSH access to the Stampede 2 compute cluster
+* SSH access to the Stampede 2 compute cluster and an allocation.
 * Familiarity with [editing text files](https://www.nano-editor.org/dist/v2.7/nano.html) and [working at the command line](http://www.gnu.org/software/bash/manual/bashref.html#Introduction)

 Any questions?
 Join the TACC CLOUD SLACK and ask away.